Kyle Rittenhouse tells Tucker Carlson authorities failed the city of Kenosha

 The 18-year-old was found not guilty of first-degree intentional homicide and other felony charges by a jury in Wisconsin last week.

-Mr Rittenhouse, who was 17 when the violence unfolded last August, told his trial that he had acted in self-defence when he shot the men at a BLM protest in the city.
+Mr Rittenhouse, who was 17 when the violence unfolded last August, told his trial that he had acted in self-defence when he shot the men at a Black Lives Matter protest in the city.

 The civil unrest took place after police shot Jacob Blake, a Black man, seven times in the back during an arrest.